 Platform: Windows, macOS, Linux, Android, iOS

 Furthermore, it features a unique plugin architecture that enabled users to build their customized modules.
-This effectively extends the software’s functionality.
+It effectively extends the software’s functionality.